Table of Contents

 But what if this year could be different?
 What if product managers resolved to take control of their backlog, roadmap, priorities, and schedule in the new year?
 By making specific New Year's resolutions, product managers can set themselves up for success and create a more successful product for their company while reducing stress in their own lives.

-Product Management is difficult, challenging, and fast moving venture.
+Product management is difficult, challenging, and fast moving venture.
 By the end of this decade, more than 40 million people across the globe will be working in this occupation.
-So its important to have some resolutions every year.
-We have a list for some of the must have new year resolutions for product managers in 2023.
+So it's important to have some resolutions every year.
+We have a list for some of the must have new year resolutions for product managers in 2024.

 1. Make more effective roadmaps